 I can’t get Barbie off my mind.
 It’s not the unnatural quality of her endowments (Barbie was posthuman before posthuman was cool).
-It’s not the currency of her fashion sense (I hear she’s sporting a lot of J. Crew these days).
+It’s not the eternal currency of her fashion sense.
 No, my interest in the doll that other dolls dream about is purely platonic — semiotic, even.
 It turns out that the story of Barbie is also the story of the web.

 It all begins back at the dawn of the millennium, when law professor and cultural theorist Yochai Benkler decided to use a newfangled search engine called Google to search for “Barbie.”
 In a March 2002 lecture, he reported what he found: